mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 ### Single Sign-On Double Login

-As Konvoy (specifically `traefik-forward-auth`) and ArgoCD manage user sessions independently, you will notice that users are forced to log in twice in order to reach the ArgoCD UI: once to authenticate with the ingress controller (via the `traefik-forward-auth` Konvoy component) and once for ArgoCD itself.
+As Konvoy (specifically `traefik-forward-auth`) and ArgoCD manage user sessions independently, you will notice that users are forced to log in twice to reach the ArgoCD UI: the first time to authenticate with the ingress controller (via the `traefik-forward-auth` Konvoy component) and a second time for ArgoCD itself.

 As ArgoCD performs its own authentication, you can disable Konvoy's ingress controller authentication for the `/dispatch/argo-cd` route by setting the following configuration when installing Dispatch: